stephenajulu/ajulusthoughts2/content/post/how-to-build-your-first-blog-part-2.md

 NOTE: Below are ways that require a little technical knowledge, if you don't have that, kindly go to the [first post of the series](https://ajulusthoughts.stephenajulu.com/post/how-to-build-your-first-blog/).

+## WordPress Org Way

+1. Research and find a good hosting platform with a cpanel and wordpress quick install(softaculous or similar).
+2. Buy a domain name and hosting.
+3. Go to cpanel and click Wordpress or Softaculous then Wordpress.
+Let it install.
+4. Once ready visit your wordpress site's admin panel and start editing or posting right away.
+You may be required to add ssl yourself but your host will provide you with details.

+This guide isn't in-depth so visit the [official guide](https://wordpress.org/support/article/how-to-install-wordpress/).

 ## The JAMstack Way

 This blog was built the JAMstack way, no servers, just built using hugo and rendered as html.